rxseven/docker-playground/README.md

 [Back to top](#table-of-contents)

-## Deploying a containerized web application
+## Deploying a Containerized Web Application

 Deployment of the code can be a long path, and where it is ultimately deployed can be a very different platform, environment, and configuration from the local development environment where the app was built. **Containers can reduce the friction in this process.**